GianniMS/Diary-Chatbot/README.md

 This will send the name of the location to the server so the weather data can be retrieved, from the OpenWeather API, before summarizing the journal entry.

 ### Step 3: <br>
-Enter a detailed description of your day and your emotions during the day in the **input field** that says: _"Write a journal entry..."_ <br>
+Enter a detailed description of your day and your emotions during the day in the **input field** that says: _"Write a journal entry..."_. <br>
+The OpenAI API has access to the context of your last 31 journal entries, you can refer to these entries as you wish.

 ### Step 4: <br>
 Press the send button below the journal entry input field with the upload icon. <br>